igoramadas/caddy-cloudflare/README.md

 # Caddy + Cloudflare DNS plugin

 Based on the official Caddy image, this also includes the Cloudflare DNS plugin.
-Other relevant plugins might be added in the future.

 ## Environment variables